-POLICY DISTRIBUTION
+POLICY

+- (1) have received and reviewed the Policy;

-- (2) agree to abide by the Policy; and - (3) agree to report any potential violations to the Chief Compliance Officer.
+- (2) agree to abide by the Policy; and

+- (3) agree to report any potential violations to the Chief Compliance Officer.

-The Chief Compliance Officer will coordinate with the Human Resources Department as necessary to ensure that the Employee Certification is collected from each employee on an annual basis.
+The Chief Compliance Officer will coordinate with the Human Resources Department as necessary to ensure that the Employee Certification is collected from each employee on an annual basis

-POLICY OVERSIGHT AND REVIEW The Chief Compliance Officer, along with the IIML Board of Directors, will review, on a regular basis, the implementation and effectiveness of the IIML's compliance and ethics program.
+POLICY OVERSIGHT AND REVIEW

+The Chief Compliance Officer, along with the IIML Board of Directors, will review, on a regular basis, the implementation and effectiveness of the IIML's compliance and ethics program.
 The Chief Compliance Officer is also responsible for updating the Policy and training materials on a regular basis.